top of page

 What It Costs to Get Started

 Cost is where most plans get vague, so it helps to think in ranges rather than a single number.
 A traditional pathology lab carries the heaviest outlay — civil work and interiors, multiple standalone analysers, and the working capital to run them while patient volume builds.
-A point-of-care setup built around a portable, AI-enabled platform sits at the lighter end: far less space, fewer separate machines to buy and maintain, and a setup measured in days rather than months.
-Your actual figure depends on the test menu you choose, your city, and whether you rent or build the space — but as a rule, a portable point-of-care setup lets you open with materially less upfront capital than a full central lab, and reach break-even sooner because you are not carrying idle infrastructure.
+A portable, AI-enabled setup sits at the lighter end: far less space, fewer separate machines to buy and maintain, and a setup measured in days rather than months.

-As an industry benchmark, a basic point-of-care or pathology setup is widely estimated to start in the ₹10–25 lakh range, while a full traditional lab — particularly one offering imaging such as ultrasound or CT — can run to ₹1 crore or more.
+As an industry benchmark, a basic portable or pathology setup is widely estimated to start in the ₹10–25 lakh range, while a full traditional lab — particularly one offering imaging such as ultrasound or CT — can run to ₹1 crore or more.
+Your actual figure depends on the test menu you choose, your city, and whether you rent or build the space.
 The practical takeaway: cost scales with the model you pick, so size the model to the patients you actually expect on day one, not the lab you hope to run in year five.

 Licences Required to Start a Diagnostic Centre in India